chrisnoonan98675/site/xl-testview/concept/events.markdown

 * `functionalResult`
 * `performanceResult`

-A test result parser will always produce a list of events, called a run.
+A test result parser will always produce a list of events, called a test run; this is the set of results associated with a single execution of the tests in a test specification.

 A run has the following properties:

 * Exactly one `importStarted` event
 * Exactly one `importFinished` event